jbbees/jak_assignment_13_Adv_Solidity/PupperCoinSale Walkthrough Guide.md

 # PupperCoin and PupperCoinSale Walkthrough

+## The Contract

+We will be issuing a digital asset called **PupperCoin** in a crowdsale implemented on the Ethereum blockchain.
+Our crowdsale goal will be to receive payments in ether from buyers up to **300 ether**, and in exchange the buyers will receive **1 PupperCoin token per 1 ether spent.** Once the goal of 300 ether is met, PupperCoin tokens can no longer be purchased.
+The contract will finalize and mint the tokens bought to buyers.
+Buyers are unable to claim their tokens before the crowdsale goal is met, and if the goal is not met, and option to call the contract refund function for a refund of their ether is available.
+The crowdsale will last 24 weeks.
+Each token bough is timestamped and will distribute the token 24 weeks after that timestamp.

 In this github repo you will see two .sol files: a **PupperCoin.sol** and **Crowdsale.sol**.
 PupperCoin will generate our token asset.
 Crowdsale will generate a token sale of the asset made with PupperCoin.sol and collect the money from the buyers.
 We will also need to make use of various OpenZeppelin libraries that we will need.

 ## PupperCoin.sol